MinjieWan/Compressive-BRDF-based-Feature-Extraction-Method-for-Camouflaged-Object-Segmentation/README.md

 # Compressive-BRDF-based-Feature-Extraction-Method-for-Camouflaged-Object-Segmentation

-This repository contains the codes for paper Compressive Bidirectional Reflection Distribution Function-Based Feature Extraction Method for Camouflaged Object Segmentation by Xueqi Chen, Yunkai Xu, Ajun Shao, Xiaofang Kong, Qian Chen,2, Guohua Gu* and Minjie Wan*. (*Corresponding author).
+This repository contains the codes for paper Compressive Bidirectional Reflection Distribution Function-Based Feature Extraction Method for Camouflaged Object Segmentation by Xueqi Chen, Yunkai Xu, Ajun Shao, Xiaofang Kong, Qian Chen, Guohua Gu* and Minjie Wan*. (*Corresponding authors).
 More details are available at https://www.mdpi.com/2304-6732/9/12/915.

 Provided in the 'images' folder are multi-angles photos taken by black-and-white camera.
 The ground truth images are also in this folder.